Chart Color Schemes

 Kempsey has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely to affect the region.
-Notable initiatives include Kempsey Riverside Precinct Foreshore Stabilisation, Verge and Eden Streets Sporting Complex, West Kempsey Social and Affordable Housing project, and Health Precinct Development West Kempsey.
-The following list details those expected to have most relevance.
+The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 12 projects that are likely to impact the area.
+Notable projects include Kempsey Riverside Precinct Foreshore Stabilisation, Verge and Eden Streets Sporting Complex, West Kempsey Social and Affordable Housing, and Health Precinct Development West Kempsey.
+The following list details those projects expected to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.